0xmycf/Advent-of-code/2024/day03/readme.md

 There are several alternative approaches to achieve the same result using similar techniques:
 - For instance, instead of using `Memory`, we could fold or reduce over the `List` produced by the `test` function defined above.
 - We could leverage the `Control.Monad.State` monad to manage all stateful computations in a more elegant and structured way.
-- Alternatively, we could define δ'' in terms of `Q × Σ' -> (Q, R)` by introducing additional states.
+- Alternatively, we could define δ'' in terms of `Q × Σ -> (Q, R)` by introducing additional states.
   For example, `d` and `o` could each have their own state, with `o` transitioning to `q0` unless followed by `n`.
   However, this would unnecessarily complicate the definition of δ''.